Baseball Pilgrimages

 Send this page to a friend Questions or comments

-America’s pastime started its professional roots in Cincinnati when the Reds (then the Red Stockings) began play in 1869.
-So it seems appropriate that something called the Great American Ball Park would spring up in Cincinnati.
+America’s pastime first planted its professional roots in Cincinnati when the Reds (then called the Red Stockings) began play in 1869.
+So it seems appropriate that something called the Great American Ball Park would spring up in The Queen City.

-The focal point is the Taylor-Southgate Bridge, a rather unassuming white steel of an expanse built in 1995 to connect Newport, Kentucky and Cincinnati.
+The focal point of the ballpark’s backdrop is the Taylor-Southgate Bridge, a rather unassuming white steel of an expanse built in 1995 to connect Newport, Kentucky and Cincinnati.
 The bridge can be summed up by the unaffiliated Cincinnati-Transit.net website: “While not an eyesore, the city missed an opportunity to build an outstanding new bridge in a high profile location.”

 The Ball Park’s signature architectural feature is the “gap.”
 In this case, addition by subtraction works wonders, as the designers of GABP decided to create a lowered split-level upper deck on the third base side of the field and separate it 35 feet from the main single tiered upper deck.